paorazio/CRFPdata/README.md

 <b>METHODOLOGY </b>

-The methodology is described in D'Orazio, P. (2022), A global database for climate-related financial policies, under review
+The methodology is described in D'Orazio, P. (2022), A global database for climate-related financial policies, under review [this reference will be updated]

 <b>DATA SOURCES</b>